Funkin-Imaginative/imaginative.engine/engine/assets/sounds/readme.md

 # ../sounds/
-Where you store all of your sounds (ogg or wav).
+Where you store all of your sounds (ogg, wav or mp3).